Foisal1301/PineBlog/README.md

 # PineBlog
-This is my first django project!
+This is my first Django Project!